PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-11 09:12:18
+Last updated: 2024-04-11 09:12:51
-Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell
+Random Quote: You don't parley when you're on the back foot.
+We'll strike a blow back first. - Thomas Shelby